 League of Legends esports has seen many players take their talents to other regions.
 In 2014, the LCS was introduced to Bjergsen, who has picked up six LCS trophies, as many as Jake ‘Xmithie’ Puchero, a Filipino-American former player.

-South Korea and Canada have each produced six different LCS champions (huhi is classified as a South Korean but was born in France), behind only the United States’ 15.
+South Korea has produced seven different LCS champions, one more than Canada’s six and behind only the United States’ 15 champions.
 Denmark appears in fourth place, with five LCS champions.

 The list below shows which countries past LCS winners were born in.